Corvusoft/restq/documentation/DESIGN.md

 ### Exchange

-The exchange is reponsible for managing the [Network API](#NETWORK-API.md), HTTP compliance, scheduling of the message dispatch logic and insuring incoming requests are persisted into the [Repository](#repository).
+The exchange is responsible for managing the [Network API](#NETWORK-API.md), HTTP compliance, scheduling of the message dispatch logic and insuring incoming requests are persisted into the [Repository](#repository).

 ```
                                            +-----------------------------------------+